John-Ling/johnling.me/posts/Rebuilding-SSH-For-Arch/content.md

 ---
-title: "How to Recompile OpenSSH"
+title: "How to Rebuild OpenSSH (Resolving \"No matching host key type found\")"
 date: "2025-21-01"
 ---

-## AKA: Resolving "No matching host key type found"

 On distros like Arch Linux you may have seen this error appear when trying to SSH into old servers.
 In my case I was trying to connect to my router (for very morally upstanding purposes).
 However I would receive this error.